Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

-While such correlation functions are straightforward to compute theoretically as ground state expectation values, for anisotropic systems they require spin-polarization-resolved techniques to measure experimentally, which complicates their use in neutron scattering.
-We have not conducted such experiments here.
-Thus we have calculated and plotted only the theoretical $\tau_2$ in Fig.~\ref{fig:entanglemententropy}b.
-In the Supplementary Information we have also attempted to extract concurrence and $\tau_2$ from unpolarized data, using the DMRG modeling to correct for polarization factors.
-This is meant to simulate a polarized inelastic scattering experiment, demonstrating how one would experimentally extract two-tangle.
-Since our procedure relies entirely on theory to extract polarization components, we do not show the results here.
-Nevertheless, we find rough agreement between experiment and theory at low fields, suggesting that two-tangle could be a reliable entanglement witness with carefully performed experiments.
+This definition acts as a lower bound for pairwise entanglement in the symmetry-broken state \cite{PhysRevA.68.060301, PhysRevLett.97.257201}.
+While such correlation functions are straightforward to compute theoretically, for anisotropic systems they require spin-polarization-resolved techniques to measure experimentally.
+Since we have not conducted such experiments, we plot only the theoretical $\tau_2$ in Fig.~\ref{fig:entanglemententropy}(b).
+(In \cite{Supplemental} we simulate a polarized INS experiment by using DMRG to correct for polarization factors (PFs), and estimate concurrence and $\tau_2$ from unpolarized data.
+We find rough agreement between experiment and theory at low fields, suggesting $\tau_2$ could be a reliable EW with carefully performed experiments.)

-Finally, we come to the quantum Fisher information, which we can determine both theoretically and experimentally.
-This quantity can be defined for any Hermitian operator $\mathcal{O}$, and determined by measuring the dynamical susceptibility associated with $\mathcal{O}$.
-We discuss the operator definition relevant to our unpolarized neutron scattering experiment in the Methods section, along with relevant generalizations to other operators.